VRN4K/frontend-portfolio/page #2: simple journal/README.md

 # simple journal by suunflowerx

 Info page for your blog.
-- Contains 3 tags for your images.
+- Contains: 3 tags for your images, 3 titles (one with a link), 1 paragraph for your description.
-- Temlplate design was created by suunflowerx (visit author on deviantart for expressing your appreciation).
+- Template design was created by suunflowerx (visit author on deviantart for expressing your appreciation).

 ## Getting Started

-*instructions comming soon*
+*instructions coming soon*

 ## Project structure